Search (South Korean TV series): Filming

 The series is entirely pre-produced; filming was completed in August 2020.
 According to director Lim Dae-woong, actors playing soldiers filmed some scenes with "over 20 kilograms of military gear on" in midsummer.
 Lim also mentioned that "real newspaper articles and news broadcasts" were sometimes used during filming, and that they "tried to make the clothes and equipment realistic too" though they could not "actually go [to the DMZ] to film."

 Release

 The first teaser, featuring Jang Dong-yoon and Krystal Jung, was released on April 27, 2020.
 On September 14, OCN released two posters featuring the main cast and the phrase "a fear that no one has ever seen," which announced that the series would premiere on October 17.

-Ratings

-International broadcast

-The series is available on iQIYI with multi-languages subtitles in South East Asia, Taiwan, Hongkong, and Macau.